GreedyKomodoDragon/Kontroler/README.md

 ## Roadmap

-There is no roadmap for KubeConductor, and most features have not been outlined or thought about.
+There is no roadmap for Kontroler, and most features have not been outlined or thought about.